 More people have volunteered for trials than ever before and thousands are monitoring their health on a daily basis.

 The sector must seize this opportunity to build back better and stronger, the speakers agreed.

 Said Baroness Blackwood: “We need to look honestly at the areas where the crisis has brought sharp relief, and what needs to be improved.

 “If we don’t take this chance, we risk losing what is a golden moment to make our clinical research landscape fit for the next generation.”

 It was a sentiment echoed by Dr. Torbett, who said the UK government needed to take “urgent action” to develop a sustainable, safe, restart plan for non-COVID clinical research.

-“It is incredibly important to ensure all patients have the opportunity to be involved and engaged with research.
+“Patient engagement in research is essential.
 That needs to be a principle that carries right the way through this,” he said.

 “I really feel that we’ve got ahead of steam right now with multiple stakeholders, particularly in this country, who really understand the value of medical research.
 We have a genuine opportunity to lead here.”